ivanstan/frontend-framework/module/example/assets/tutorial.md

             this.settings = {};     // define custom module settings here
             this.routes = {         // define routes, in this example for url www.example.com/index.html#example/foo
                 "example/foo": {    // application will execute state called foo inside example module.
 For such state
-                    state: 'foo'    // view fooView.html will be displayed and its controller FooController.js will be }                   // executed.
+                                    // view fooView.html will be displayed and its controller FooController.js will be
+                    controller: "module/example/controller/FooController.js",
+                    view    : "module/example/view/foo-view.html"
+                }                   // executed.
             };
         }